dnguyenngoc/real-time-analytic/README.md

 [![Posgresql](https://img.shields.io/badge/postgres-14.1-brown)](https://www.postgresql.org/)
 [![Superset](https://img.shields.io/badge/Superset-1.4.1-lightgrey)](https://superset.apache.org/docs/intro/)

-In today's world you want to learn from your customers as quickly as possible.
-This blog gives an introduction to setting up streaming analytics using open source technologies.
+This repo gives an introduction to setting up streaming analytics using open source technologies.
 We'll use Apache {Kafka, Superset, Druid, Airflow} to set up a system that allows you to get a deeper understanding of the behaviour of your customers.

 ## Screenshots & Gifs